Invisible hand: The Theory of Moral Sentiments

+The reinterpretation by modern economists

-The concept of the "invisible hand" is nearly always generalized beyond Smith's original uses.
-The phrase was not popular among economists before the twentieth century; Alfred Marshall never used it in his Principles of Economics textbook and neither does William Stanley Jevons in his Theory of Political Economy.
-Paul Samuelson cites it in his Economics textbook in 1948:
+In contrast to Smith's own usage, the "invisible hand" today is often seen as being specifically about the benefits of voluntary transactions in a free market, and is treated as a generalizable rule.
+Paul Samuelson's comments in his Economics textbook in 1948 made the term popular and gave it a new meaning.
+The phrase was not originally commonly referred to among economists before the twentieth century.
+Alfred Marshall never used it in his Principles of Economics textbook and neither does William Stanley Jevons in his Theory of Political Economy.
+Samuelson's remark was as follows:

 In this interpretation, the theory is that the Invisible Hand states that if each consumer is allowed to choose freely what to buy and each producer is allowed to choose freely what to sell and how to produce it, the market will settle on a product distribution and prices that are beneficial to all the individual members of a community, and hence to the community as a whole.
 The reason for this is that self-interest drives actors to beneficial behavior in a case of serendipity.
 Efficient methods of production are adopted to maximize profits.
 Low prices are charged to maximize revenue through gain in market share by undercutting competitors.
 Investors invest in those industries most urgently needed to maximize returns, and withdraw capital from those less efficient in creating value.
 All these effects take place dynamically and automatically.

 Since Smith's time, this concept has been further incorporated into economic theory.
 Léon Walras developed a four-equation general equilibrium model that concludes that individual self-interest operating in a competitive market place produces the unique conditions under which a society's total utility is maximized.
-Vilfredo Pareto used an Edgeworth box contact line to illustrate a similar social optimality.
+Vilfredo Pareto used an Edgeworth box contract line to illustrate a similar social optimality.
 Ludwig von Mises, in Human Action uses the expression "the invisible hand of Providence", referring to Marx's period, to mean evolutionary meliorism.
 He did not mean this as a criticism, since he held that secular reasoning leads to similar conclusions.
 Milton Friedman, a Nobel Memorial Prize winner in economics, called Smith's Invisible Hand "the possibility of cooperation without coercion."
 Kaushik Basu has called the First Welfare Theorem the Invisible Hand Theorem.